Sunday, July 5, 2026

 Frequently Asked Questions

 C1V1=C2V2 is the dilution formula stating that initial concentration multiplied by initial volume equals final concentration multiplied by final volume.
 It is derived from the conservation of mass principle — the total amount of solute remains constant during dilution.
-Rearranged to V1 = (C2 × V2) / C1, it tells you exactly how much stock solution to take.
+Rearranged: V1 = (C2 × V2) / C1, which tells you how much stock solution to take.

-The dilution factor is the ratio of the final volume to the initial volume (V2/V1), equivalently expressed as C1/C2.
+The dilution factor is the ratio of the final volume to the initial volume (V2/V1), or equivalently the ratio of initial to final concentration (C1/C2).
 For example, a 1:10 dilution has a dilution factor of 10×, meaning the final solution is 10 times less concentrated than the stock.
-It is used as a shorthand to describe how much a solution has been diluted.

 This calculator works with any concentration unit — mg/mL, μg/mL, mg/L, %, mol/L, or mmol/L — as long as C1 and C2 are expressed in the same unit.
-Volume inputs are converted to mL internally.
+Volume can be entered in mL, L, or μL and is converted automatically.
 The key requirement is unit consistency between the two concentration inputs.

 The underlying mathematics — C1V1=C2V2 — is identical.
-However, in pharmaceutical settings, concentration accuracy is critical for patient safety, and sterility must be maintained throughout.
-Pharmaceutical dilutions are typically performed under GMP conditions using validated equipment, with documented calculations and sterile diluents.
+However, in pharmaceutical settings, exact concentration accuracy is critical for patient safety, and sterility must be maintained throughout the process.
+Pharmaceutical dilutions are typically performed under GMP conditions using validated equipment, with documented calculations, qualified diluents, and batch records.

-Dilution reduces the concentration of a solute already in solution by adding more solvent.
+Dilution reduces the concentration of a solute that is already dissolved in solution by adding more solvent.
 Dissolution is the process of dissolving a solid (or gas) into a solvent to create a solution from scratch.
-Adding water to a 100 mg/mL drug solution is dilution; dissolving a 100 mg tablet into 1 mL of water is dissolution.
+For example, adding water to a 100 mg/mL drug solution is dilution; dissolving a 100 mg tablet into 1 mL of water is dissolution.

 Related Calculators